MSW Program Overview

 In addition to the admission requirements of the Office of Graduate Studies, applicants requesting admission into the MSW Program must also send the following materials to the Office of Graduate Studies:

 - Three professional letters of recommendation.
 These letters are from persons who can address the Applicant’s ability and potential for successful graduate education and professional social work practice (e.g., former professors, employment supervisors, etc.).
 These letters must carefully address the items as outlined in the “Letters of Reference” section of the MSW application packet.
-These letters are in addition to the reference letters required by the University’s Office of Recruitment, Admissions and Financial Aid.

 - Completion of the Personal Narrative Statement.
 This section must carefully follow the outline in the MSW application packet.